Pujeyasi/MSFT-AAF-UN/2-AI Workshop/README.md

 Provide these details to create the QnA Maker service:

-1. a)Enter a globally unique name for your QnA Maker service, such as _yourname-qna_. (e.g. student200-qna) Make a note of this name as you&#39;ll be using it later.
+  1. Enter a globally unique name for your QnA Maker service, such as _yourname-qna_. (e.g. student200-qna) Make a note of this name as you&#39;ll be using it later.
-2. b)Select your Azure subscription.
+  2. Select your Azure subscription.
 (Visual Studio Enterprise Subscription or  Azure Subscription 1)
-3. c)Select the **S0** pricing tier for the service.
+  3. Select the **S0** pricing tier for the service.

 ![](./labimages/image7.png "image7")